 Skip to Content

-One Day in New York: Itinerary for NYC Top Sights (+ Map & Local’s Tips)
+One Day in New York: Perfect Itinerary for First Visit (+ Map & Local’s Tips)

-One Day in New York: Itinerary for NYC Top Sights (+ Map & Local’s Tips)
+One Day in New York: Perfect Itinerary for First Visit (+ Map & Local’s Tips)

 Visiting New York City for a day and wondering how to make the most of your time and see some of the main landmarks?
 In this guide, we share a detailed 1-day NYC itinerary that covers some of the ‘musts’ in the most efficient way.

-Good to know: This one-day New York itinerary is best suited for first-time visitors and everyone who wants to see the top sights and the best places that the Big Apple is famous for in just a day.
+This one-day New York itinerary is best suited for first-time visitors and everyone who wants to see the top sights that the Big Apple is famous for in just a day.
+Whether you are planning a day trip to NYC, are visiting NYC for business, or have limited time for any other reason, this itinerary will help you plan a perfect day and get a good idea of what New York has to offer.

-This itinerary includes the Statue of Liberty, Times Square, Central Park, the Financial District, Ground Zero, and some of the best views in the city.
+Below, you can find a detailed itinerary (with a map!) that includes the Statue of Liberty, Times Square, Central Park, the Financial District, Ground Zero, and some of the best views in the city.
 You can soak up the unique atmosphere through various parts of Manhattan, and maybe even catch a Broadway show or mingle with locals at a rooftop bar…

 New York Central Park and Manhattan aerial view